johnpankowicz/govmetting-testbfg-2/README.md

   * Open solution "govmeeting.sln"

-To run the front-end (the code you see running at govmeeting.org):
+The front-end is the code that you see running at [govmeeting.org](govmeeting.org).
+To run this:

-  * Set startup project to Server/WebApp.
+  * Set startup project in Visual Studio to Server/WebApp.
 Press F5.

-To run the back-end (the code that processes incoming video and transript file)
+The back-end is the code that processes incoming video recordings and existing transript files.

+* To do the auto transcription required on the recording, you will first need to  set up a Google Cloud Platform project.
+Instructions are here:  [Create GCP project](https://github.com/govmeeting/govmeeting/wiki)

 * Set the startup project in Visual Studio to `Backend/ProcessingIncoming`.
 Press F5.

-  * Copy (don't move) one of either the sample MP4 or PDF files from testdata to Datafiles/INPROGRESS.
+* Copy (don't move) either the either sample MP4 recording or PDF transcript files from testdata to Datafiles/INPROGRESS.

   The program will recognize that a new file has appeared and start processing it.
   The test file will be moved to "COMPLETED" when done.

-  You will see the results in new subfolders of Datafiles and Server/wwwroot/assets which were created.
-  EXCEPT: If it is an MP4 file and you do not have a Google Cloud Platform project set up, you will see an error.
-  For instructions, on setting up a GCP project, see: `https://github.com/govmeeting/govmeeting/wiki`

 ### If using Visual Studio Code